-ANTHRO 101

-HUMAN BIOLOGICAL EVOLUTION (3) UC/CSU Lecture: 3 hours
+ANTHRO 101 HUMAN BIOLOGICAL EVOLUTION (3) UC/CSU

 This course is an introduction to the field of biological anthropology.
 Topics covered include genetic inheritance, the mechanisms of evolution, the biology and behavior of living primates, the history of human evolution as seen in the fossil record, and modern human biological variation.